tbenade/wercker-devcenter/source/articles/steps/create.md

 ![image](http://f.cl.ly/items/222d453f1R2w1F3a3o1V/Screen%20Shot%202013-07-08%20at%203.55.20%20PM.png)

 Now go to your green build and hit the deploy button.
-Keep in mind that this deployment process can take a while as wercker is actually provisioning your box.

 ![image](http://f.cl.ly/items/0g2Z3p2A1B3g1X2j0v1w/Screen%20Shot%202013-07-08%20at%204.15.09%20PM.png)

-Your box should now be available in the directory!
+Your step should now be available in the directory!

 ## Conclusion